Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 If you have experience with machine learning already but are looking to refine your skills, you can also use this curriculum and start directly at the Deep Learning module and hand pick what you find interesting throughout.

-This curriculum does assume however that you are extremly eager to learn, are self driven, and motivated because a lot of the resources are self-paced.
+This curriculum does assume however that you are extremely eager to learn, are self driven, and motivated because a lot of the resources are self-paced.
 Completing the curriculum end to end will easily take over a year.
-That said, this education goes much deeper than a bootcamp and will give you more hands on experience than most Masters degree.
+That said, this education goes much deeper than a boot camp and will give you more hands on experience than most Masters degree.

 This curriculum is inspired by [OSSU's](https://github.com/ossu/computer-science) amazing self-taught, open source education in Computer Science.

 **Why choose a self-taught education?**

-- Abundance of high quality resources: This curriculum includes a lot of courses from top universities (MIT, Stanford, University of San Francisco) as well as MOOCs that have been taken by millions of students and that have recieved outstanding reviews (Deeplearning.ai, Fastai, Le Wagon).
+- Abundance of high quality resources: This curriculum includes a lot of courses from top universities (MIT, Stanford, University of San Francisco) as well as MOOCs that have been taken by millions of students and that have received outstanding reviews (Deeplearning.ai, Fastai, Le Wagon).
-- Focus on state of the art techniques: there aren't many university courses and bootcamps that teach state of the art techniques such as ones found in [Fastai](https://fast.ai) or at Standford's CS224n Deep Learning for Natural Language Processing.
+- Focus on state of the art techniques: there aren't many university courses and boot camps that teach state of the art techniques such as ones found in [Fastai](https://fast.ai) or at Standford's CS224n Deep Learning for Natural Language Processing.
 - Flexibility: easy to pursue or continue part time if you find a job during the process.
 - Passion: You can study and work on projects that you find the most interesting instead of being bound to a particular curriculum for 2 years.
 - Self-starter: A strong requirement is that you have a proven ability to be a self-starter.
 If that is you, you're in the right place.